HMS Humber (1914): Dover Patrol

 The ships returned to their station on 22 October and continued to fire until 1 November when the German advance was halted.
 Severn and Mersey returned to England on 3 November but Humber stayed off the coast, participating in another bombardment of (the now German held) Westende on 7 November.
 She then also returned to Chatham, where the monitors had their heavily worn guns looked at; Humber was the only ship to keep her original 6 inch guns, as they were less worn than those of her compatriots.
 As well as this, at this time Humber received a high angle QF 3-pounder Hotchkiss gun, which was placed towards the rear of the ship.

 Later in November there was worry that the Germans would invade England through the Wash.
 Being a shallow area, the monitors were well-suited to operating there and they were stationed at Boston, Lincolnshire, to fend off any attack.
 The threat had receded by the middle of December and Humber detached from the other monitors to go to Chatham for further modifications.
 There she was fitted aft with a BL 6-inch Mk VII naval gun salvaged from the wreck of the battleship HMS Montagu; despite the age of the gun, it was far the least worn of Humbers now six inch weapons.
 Humber was reunited with Severn and Mersey when the latter two returned from the Belgian coast on 11 January.
 In March the three ships were ordered to go out to the Mediterranean Sea where they would be used on the River Danube after the expected forcing of the Dardanelles.
 Not being wholly seaworthy, the hulls of the monitors were strengthened and their extremities were boarded up to protect them.
-The ships were then taken under tow for the journey and their crews were taken onboard the fleet messenger ship Trent.
+The ships were then taken under tow for the journey and their crews were taken on board the fleet messenger ship Trent.
 The ships left Devonport on 14 March and arrived at Malta on 29 March.